TLT-1/EcoTracker/README.md

 # EcoTracker
+EcoTrack: Real-time Carbon Footprint Tracking App

+Introduction:
-Purpose: The purpose of this Design Document is to outline the development of EcoTrack, a mobile application aimed at promoting environmental consciousness.
-EcoTrack achieves this by providing real-time tracking of a user’s carbon footprint based on their daily activities, such as driving, energy consumption, and dietary choices.
-The app calculates the environmental impact of these activities in terms of carbon emissions, giving users a clear understanding of how their actions impact the environment.
-In addition to tracking, EcoTrack offers personalized insights and recommendations for reducing carbon footprint.
-This empowers users to take actionable steps towards a more sustainable lifestyle.
-With the increasing urgency of climate change and the significant role that individual actions play in it, there’s a growing need for tools that help people understand and reduce their environmental impact.
-By making the abstract concept of a “carbon footprint” tangible and personal.
-Users can see how specific actions contribute to their carbon emissions, and can understand the direct impact of their lifestyle on the environment.
+EcoTrack is a mobile application designed to promote environmental consciousness by providing users with real-time tracking of their carbon footprint based on their daily activities.
+By calculating the environmental impact of actions such as driving, energy consumption, and dietary choices, EcoTrack offers users a tangible understanding of their contribution to carbon emissions.
+Alongside tracking, the application provides personalized insights and actionable recommendations to help users transition towards a more sustainable lifestyle.

-Goal: The goal of EcoTrack is to make environmental consciousness more accessible and actionable for everyone by providing real-time tracking of a user’s carbon footprint based on their daily activities and offering personalized insights and recommendations for reducing it.
+Features:
+Real-time Carbon Footprint Tracking: Provides a breakdown of carbon emissions based on daily activities.
+Personalized Insights and Recommendations: Offers customized tips to help users reduce their carbon footprint.
+Eco-News Feed: Keeps users informed about the latest environmental news.
+Eco-Events & Challenges: Engages users in adopting eco-friendly habits.
+Global & Friends/Family Leaderboards: Allows users to compare their environmental efforts with others.
+Transport Tracker: Calculates carbon emissions from transportation.
+Personalized Eco-Tips: Provides daily sustainable tips based on user data.
+Water Usage Tracker: Helps monitor and reduce water consumption.

+Technologies:
+User Interface: The application is initially web-based, with plans for iOS and Android releases.
+Software Interfaces: Supports iOS (version 13 and above), Android (version 8 and above), and browsers.
+Database: Uses a cloud-based MongoDB NoSQL database.
+Library Dependencies: Built using React Native, Python, Flask, and MongoDB.

+APIs Used:
+Google Air Quality API: Provides extensive air quality data, visualization, and actionable recommendations.
+Google Pollen API: Gives comprehensive details on pollen levels and offers personalized recommendations.
+Carbon Interface API: Offers precise carbon emissions estimates and integrates seamlessly with applications.

+Development Setup:
+For developers:
+Clone the repository from [GitHub_link].
+Install dependencies using npm install.
+Set up a local MongoDB instance or connect to a remote database.
+Integrate with the mentioned APIs by acquiring necessary keys and adding them to the configuration.
+Run the application locally using npm start.

+Installation:
+For end-users:
+Navigate to the EcoTrack website to access the web application.
+For mobile versions, once released, download from the App Store (for iOS users) or Google Play Store (for Android users).
+Follow the on-screen instructions to set up your profile and start tracking your carbon footprint.

+License:
+MIT License.
+For more details, refer to the LICENSE file in the repository.

+Contributors:
+Noah Marean
-Project Created by: Noah Marean, Anthony Gross
+Anthony Gross

+Project Status:
+Alpha: Currently we are in the first month of development after a long month of planning we are looking to get some of the key features on the screen and hopefully have a functional website by December.